Opentrons/opentrons/api/docs/source/v2/apiv2index.rst

 Commands
 ^^^^^^^^

-Once the instruments and labware the protocols are required are defined, the next step is to define the commands that make up the protocol.
+Once the instruments and labware required for the protocol are defined, the next step is to define the commands that make up the protocol.
 The most common commands are ``aspirate()``, ``dispense()``, ``pick_up_tip()``, and ``drop_tip()``.
 These and many others are described in the :ref:`v2-atomic-commands` and :ref:`v2-complex-commands` sections, which go into more detail about the commands and how they work.
-These commands typically specify which wells of which labware to interact with using the labware you defined earlier, and are methods of the instruments you created in the pipette section.
-For instance, in our example protocol you use the pipette you defined to
+These commands typically specify which wells of which labware to interact with, using the labware you defined earlier, and are methods of the instruments you created in the pipette section.
+For instance, in our example protocol, you use the pipette you defined to:

 1) Pick up a tip (implicitly from the tiprack you specified in slot 1 and assigned to the pipette): ``pipette.pick_up_tip()``
 2) Aspirate 100ul from well A1 of the 96 well plate you specified in slot 2: ``pipette.aspirate(100, plate['A1'])``